-Robin knows small business in the Kootenay Columbia.
+Robin understands small business in the Kootenay Columbia.
 She’s brought in foreign workers and understands the deeply flawed system that is stacked against small operators.
 She’s stood up for our rural and small community businesses in regional and national committees.
 She pushed hard for the new federal Ministry of Rural Economic Development and got it.
 And she’s had to develop creative solutions to transportation, housing, government red tape, staffing difficulties and succession planning.

 Robin brings to Ottawa a plethora of small business ideas.
 She plans to work hard on the problems we are facing, and will employ her entrepreneurial spirit in Ottawa: